-7.7 A Tourist Home in any land use district where it is listed as a use shall comply with the maximum occupancy and parking requirements stated below.
+3.7 A Tourist Home in any land use district where it is listed as a use shall comply with the maximum occupancy and parking requirements stated below.
 The maximum occupancy shown in the table below is the maximum number of guests over the age of two that may be advertised for rental accommodation, subject to the ability to accommodate the off-street parking requirement as stated in Schedule 6 and a maximum of 2 guests per bedroom including one bonus room (e.g., the living room with pull-out couch).
 The Development Authority shall not approve any variance to the maximum occupancy standard or the off-street parking standard for a Tourist Home.

 Land Use District Maximum Occupancy

 Residential R-1 to R-5 6

 Comprehensive Village Districts 8

-Grouped Country Residential - GCR Retail Commercial - C-1 Drive-In Commercial - C-2 Based on the number bedrooms and off-street parking requirements
+Grouped Country Residential GCR Non-Urban Area - NUA-1 Retail Commercial - C-1 Drive-In Commercial - C-2 Based on the number bedrooms and the site conditions to comply with the off-street parking requirements